MirrorFly/MirrorFly-Flutter-plugin/README.md

 Follow the below steps to get your license key:

 1. Sign up into [MirrorFly Console page](https://console.mirrorfly.com/register) for free MirrorFly account, If you already have a MirrorFly account, sign into your account
-2. Once you’re in!
-You get access to your MirrorFly account ‘Overview page’ where you can find a license key for further integration process
+2. Once you are in!
+You get access to your MirrorFly account â€˜Overview pageâ€™ where you can find a license key for further integration process
-3. Copy the license key from the ‘Application info’ section
+3. Copy the license key from the â€˜Application infoâ€™ section

 ### Step 2: Install packages